Catfish and the Bottlemen: The Balcony (10 Year Anniversary) release

 On 13 September 2024, Catfish and the Bottlemen released The Balcony (10 Year Anniversary), featuring the original tracks along with three acoustic renditions of "Kathleen", "Cocoon" and "Pacifier".
 The anniversary edition also includes "Rango (Single Version)", "Hourglass (Ewan McGregor Cover)" and EP track, "ASA".

 2025 summer shows

-On 23 August 2024, Catfish and the Bottlemen announced two stadium shows for summer 2025, set for 1 August at the Principality Stadium in Cardiff, and 3 August at Tottenham Hotspur Stadium in London.
-These will mark the band's first performances at stadium-sized venues.
+On 23 August 2024, Catfish and the Bottlemen announced two stadium shows for summer 2025, scheduled for 1 August at the Principality Stadium in Cardiff and 3 August at Tottenham Hotspur Stadium in London.
+These were the band’s first headline performances at stadium-sized venues.

-On 27 September, just weeks after cancelling their remaining 2024 shows, the band announced a performance at Manchester's Heaton Park scheduled for 13 June 2025.
-The announcement drew mixed reactions, with many fans—particularly those overseas—expressing disappointment that the band prioritised a new UK date over rescheduling their cancelled international shows.
+On 27 September 2024, the band announced a performance at Manchester’s Heaton Park scheduled for 13 June 2025.
+The announcement received mixed reactions, with some fans expressing disappointment following the cancellation of previously scheduled international shows.

-On 4 April 2025, the band announced a performance at Glasgow Green on 9 July, with special guests The Wombats and The Fratellis, held at the TRNSMT site.
-This was followed by the announcement of two Irish headline shows: Ormeau Park in Belfast on 15 June and Fairview Park, Dublin on 18 June.
-The Belfast concert was part of the 2025 Belsonic festival.
+The band also performed at Ormeau Park in Belfast on 15 June, Fairview Park in Dublin on 18 June and Glasgow Green on 9 July.